grafana/tempo/docs/sources/tempo/operations/troubleshooting/metrics-generator.md

 weight: 500
 ---

+# Troubleshoot metrics-generator

-If you are concerned with data quality issues in the metrics generator, we'd first recommend:
+If you are concerned with data quality issues in the metrics-generator, we'd first recommend:

 - Reviewing your telemetry pipeline to determine the number of dropped spans.
 We are only looking for major issues here.
 - Reviewing the [service graph documentation]({{< relref "../../metrics-generator/service_graphs" >}}) to understand how they are built.